charlie180-code/charlie180-code/README.md

 - **Frontend**: JavaScript, HTML, and CSS to create a user-friendly and interactive interface.
 - **Database**: Utilizing a secure and efficient database system to store user data and progress.

-voilier  aims to bridge the gap between education and employability, empowering learners to acquire in-demand skills and increase their chances of securing a job in the tech sector.
+bytesprint  aims to bridge the gap between education and employability, empowering learners to acquire in-demand skills and increase their chances of securing a job in the tech sector.

 We're continually evolving and improving the platform, so stay tuned for regular updates and exciting new features!